FilipKopecky/house_prices/README.md

 # Process and results
 Comments on process are directly in the code.
 Here is quick overview:
 1. Data load and simple Exploratory Data Analysis (EDA).
-For this purpose several "warm up" question were asked.
+For this purpose, several "warm up" question were asked.
-2. Implement linear regression using scikit-learn library: transofrm and split data, create and fit model, extract the linear regression equation.
+2. Implement linear regression using scikit-learn library: transform and split data, create and fit model, extract the linear regression equation.
-3. Implement linear regression **without** using scikit-learn library: transofrm and split data, write and apply funtction for gradient_descent, write and apply function for prediction, extract the linear regression equation.
+3. Implement linear regression **without** using scikit-learn library: transform and split data, write and apply function for gradient descent, write and apply function for prediction, extract the linear regression equation.
 4. Calculate evaluation metrics for both and compare, plotting both linear regression equations.

 Few very distant outliers were identified in during EDA.
 Thus, for both point 2. and 3. two versions of data were used: A) **With** outliers (OL), B) **Without** outliers (WOL) to see inspect their influence.

 # Disclaimer
-Visualisation map with plotly wasn't done by me.
+Visualization map with plotly wasn't done by me.
 It was given by lecturer to show us location of the houses.